mqtt-tools/mqttwarn/README.md

     'composite': [ 'XXYYZZXXYYZZXXYY', [ 'temp', 'hum' ] ]
   }
 ```
 Using `builddata=true` you can build an update with multiple fields in one update.
-Using this function no direct update.
-Only with the next update without builddata=true all entries are send (e.g. when multiple sensors are updating diferent topics, then you can do the build the data and submit when the last sensor is sending the data).
+Using this function no direct update is performed.
+Only with the next update without builddata=true all entries are sent (e.g. when multiple sensors are updating different topics, then you can do the build the data and submit when the last sensor is sending the data).

 Supply an ordered list of message data field names to extract several values from a single message (e.g. `{ "temp": 10, "hum": 77 }`).
 Values will be assigned to field1, field2, etc in order.